ax8tje/shop/README.md

 with a link to `reset_password.php`.
 Tokens expire after one hour.
 Once the password is changed the token is removed from the database.

+## Email verification

+During registration the application generates a verification token for every new user.
+The token is stored in the `users` table together with the `email_verified` flag. `register.php` sends an e-mail containing a link to `verify_email.php?token=...`.
+Until the link is visited and the token validated, login attempts will be rejected.

 ## REST API

 The application exposes a simple read-only API for products.